stickerdaniel/paper-score-gpt/README.md

 ## Obtaining API Keys

-To use GPTify, you will need an OpenAI API key.
+To use PaperScoreGPT, you will need an OpenAI API key.

 ### OpenAI API Key